OpenGammaProject/Open-Gamma-Detector/README.md

 - ``read temp`` reads the microcontroller temperature in °C.
 - ``read vsys`` reads the board's input voltage.
 - ``read usb`` true or false depending on a USB connection.
 Thus always true if you are using the serial-over-USB connection.
+- ``read info`` prints miscellaneous information about the firmware.
 - ``read cal`` reads the calibration values from Arduino-Pico-Analog-Correction.
 - ``read spectrum`` reads the histogram data of all energy measurements since start-up.
 - ``set mode -`` use either `geiger` or `energy` mode to disable or enable energy measurements respectively.
 Geiger mode only measures counts per second, but has a 3x higher saturation limit.
 - ``cal calibrate -`` calibrates the ADC using Arduino-Pico-Analog-Correction.
 The parameter being the number of measurements used to average the reading, e.g. `cal calibrate -5000` takes 5000 measurements.
 - ``ser int -`` Change or disable the event serial output.
 Takes `events`, `spectrum` or `disable` as parameter, e.g. `ser int -disable` to disable event outputs. `spectrum` will regularly print the full ready-to-use gamma spectrum. `events` will print all the registered new events in chronological order.
-- ``ogc info`` prints miscellaneous information about the firmware.

 ### PC